 E-commerce in China is a channel increasingly used by Chinese consumers and is going to be a vector of growth is an opportunity for market players.

-As previously said pharmaceutical distribution in China is complex, going through a digital platform to offer these products and services will allow to give more transparency and visibility to the market.
+As previously said pharmaceutical distribution in China is complex, going through a digital platform to offer these products and services will allow giving more transparency and visibility to the market.

 Chinese people are hyperconnected and highly savvy consumers of their environment.
-They perform many researches before purchase and this is especially the case on the pharmaceutical market.
+They perform many types of research before they make their purchase and this is especially the case in the pharmaceutical market.
 Since the country’s various health scandals, the consumer is becoming more and more aware of what he wants to consume in terms of pharmaceuticals.
 A company’s reputation is becoming more and more important to establish a relationship of trust with individuals.